random-guys/swapi-frontend-developer-test/README.md

 - For each listing, user can search using name to filter the list.
 - User should be able to filter based on gender in the people section (male, female, robot)
 - Display data with pagination

-## General requirements
-A single page application using either Vue (preferably) or React featuring:
-- A visually pleasing experience, you don’t have to be a designer but you must have put an effort into making this look good
-- A "componentized" approach, split your code into small building blocks, showcase your clean architecture skills.
-- CSS can be written using PostCSS, SASS, LESS or similar higher-level language
-- Responsive design

 ## Nice to have
 - Good sense of design 👌🏾